 After several years of waging war and countless battles against the Space Monsters, Noriko is called into battle one last time to protect the earth.
 With a new generation of mobile suits available and a massive fucking bomb that will suck the entire enemy army into a black hole, Noriko and Amano once again take to the battlefields of space.
 However, as they prepare the bomb, they learn that it has been damaged and requires some of their mech’s engines to trigger the required effect.

 They decide to go with this plan, knowing that they’ll either never escape or do so whilst suffering severe time dilation.
 The bomb goes off, the battle is won, and humanity is saved.
-However, as they drift around in space, Noriko and Amano are uncertain of how much time has past.
-When the earth comes into view, it seems abandoned and desolate.
+As they drift around in space, Noriko and Amano become uncertain of how much time has past.
+When the earth finally comes into view, it seems abandoned and desolate.
 They sacrificed everything, only for humanity to be seemingly wiped out anyway.
-Then, as if to surprise them, lights turn on across the planet, creating a misspelled message of welcome for the two saviors of mankind.
+Then, as if to surprise the duo, lights turn on across the planet, creating a misspelled message of welcome for the two saviors of mankind.

 Years later, we would get to experience this event from the other perspective.
 Set 12,000 years later, Diebuster would see its cast of characters again battle with the Space Monsters in an apocalyptic war of epic proportions.
 With the day once again won, we get to see Lal’C witness the “Welcome Home” scene from Earth’s surface, now realizing that the “Nonoriri” that her friend Nono worshiped was actually Noriko, who has drifted through space for millennia.